Woman arrested, accused of impersonating high school student in NW Miami-Dade

 NORTHWEST MIAMI-DADE, FLA.
 (WSVN) - Police have arrested a woman accused of impersonating a high school student in Northwest Miami-Dade to apparently try to gain followers and fame on social media.

-Officers tracked down 28-year-old Audrey Francisquini after she allegedly spent the morning roaming the halls of American Senior High School, in the area of Northwest 67th Avenue and 183rd Street.
+Officers tracked down 28-year-old Audrey Francisquini after she allegedly spent Monday morning roaming the halls of American Senior High School, in the area of Northwest 67th Avenue and 183rd Street.

-“I legit have I don’t know how many cops outside right now of my house,” Francisquini said in her final Instagram post before her arrest.
+“I legit have I don’t know how many cops outside right now of my house,” Francisquini said in her final Instagram story before her arrest.
 “I’m not going outside at all.”

 “It says here she’s trying to get people to follow her on Instagram,” Miami-Dade Circuit Judge Mindy S. Glazer said in court Tuesday morning.
 “First of all, I don’t know how you get into the school.
 They have a guard at the front.
 You have to show your ID.”